How to get A Business Manager Visa In Japan? (2026 Edition)

 • Tax payment records showing income from managerial positions

-• Business registration documents if you owned a company abroad
+• Business registration documents if you own a company abroad

 • Reference letters from supervisors or business partners